Rixalt/kruskal-s_algorithm/README.md

 # kruskal-s_algorithm
 The code implements the Kruskal algorithm for finding the minimum spanning tree in a weighted graph and displays it on the graph.

-# Мінімальне остовне дерево (Алгоритм Крускала)

-Цей проект реалізує алгоритм Крускала для знаходження мінімального остовного дерева в зваженому графі і надає можливість візуалізувати результати на графіці за допомогою бібліотек `matplotlib` та `networkx`.
+# Minimum spanning tree (Kruskal algorithm)

+This project implements the Kruskal algorithm for finding the minimum spanning tree in a weighted graph and displays the results on a graph using the `matplotlib` and `networkx` libraries.

-## Використання
+## Usage.

-1. Виберіть граф, для якого ви бажаєте знайти мінімальне остовне дерево.
-2. Визначте ребра графу та їхні ваги у вигляді списку `edges`.
-3. Встановіть кількість вершин графу у змінній `n`.
-4. Запустіть код, і він знайде мінімальне остовне дерево та відобразить його на графі.

-# Приклад визначення ребер та запуску алгоритму

-edges = [(1, 2, 13), (1, 8, 5), ...]  # Список ребер, де перші два числа це номера вершин, а третє число - вага ребра між ними.
-n = 14  # Кількість вершин
-min_tree = kruskal_algorithm(edges, n)  # Запуск алгоритму
+1. Select the graph for which you want to find the minimum spanning tree.
+2. Define the edges of the graph and their weights in the form of a list of `edges`.
+3. Set the number of graph vertices in the variable `n`.
+4. Run the code and it will find the minimum spanning tree and display it on the graph.

+# Example of defining edges and running the algorithm

+edges = [(1, 2, 13), (1, 8, 5), ...] # List of edges, where the first two numbers are the numbers of vertices, and the third number is the weight of the edge between them. n = 14 # Number of vertices min_tree = kruskal_algorithm(edges, n) # Running the algorithm

-# Залежності
+# Dependencies

 matplotlib - https://matplotlib.org/
 networkx - https://networkx.org/